Beds & Comfort · Senior dogs

 Who this guide is for

 This guide is for you if your older dog seems stiff after sleeping, struggles to get up from the floor, avoids hard surfaces, or needs a more supportive place to rest.
-An orthopedic bed will not treat every joint problem, but the right bed can make everyday rest more comfortable.
+An orthopaedic bed will not treat every joint problem, but the right bed can make everyday rest more comfortable.

 - Your dog seems stiff after resting